psalire/Concurrent-Process-Multiprocessing/README.md

 # Python Multiprocessing class

-Class for creating a concurrent process for multiprocessing in Python
+Class for creating concurrent processes for multiprocessing in Python

 ## How to use